 CW: Third-party endorsement contracts should contain all of the standard provisions and details that other licences would include in terms of the detail in identifying the parties, the specific rights granted, consideration and the duration and geographic scope of the agreement.
+Special attention should be

-Special attention should be given to negotiating the specific rights being granted to ensure that the contract covers all the rights to be used now and in the future (eg, use of name, likeness and image), clarify the scope of permitted use (eg, general marketing rights and unlimited use in all advertising in any medium) and confirm that the consideration for the endorsement is clearly defined.
+In China, contract clauses should be drafted to safeguard the interests of the party that you are representing, so that it does not inadvertently assume any legal liability or consequences given to negotiating the specific rights being granted to ensure that the contract covers all the rights to be used now and in the future (eg, use of name, likeness and image), clarify the scope of permitted use (eg, general marketing rights and unlimited use in all advertising in any medium) and confirm that the consideration for the endorsement is clearly defined.